Fact checked by Russell Jelinek

-The ability to evenly distribute weight made it very popular — especially with restless sleepers — and its reputation continued to grow.
-Research and Markets reported that the memory foam mattress and bedding markets will break $8 billion in the United States by 2023.
+The ability to evenly distribute weight made memory foam mattresses very popular — especially with restless sleepers — and its reputation continues to grow.
+Research and Markets reported the memory foam mattress and bedding markets will break $8 billion in the United States by 2023.

 There are numerous benefits to sleeping on a memory foam mattress.
 Multiple mattress review and medical websites have linked memory foam mattresses with good sleeping posture and reduced back pain.
 If you’re unsure about making the switch, take a look at the perks it provides:

 However, some shoppers still prefer the sturdy feel of an innerspring mattress.
 Learn the differences between a memory foam vs. a spring mattress.
 Or check out a hybrid mattress, which blends together memory foam and pocket-wrapped coils for the best of both worlds.

 Not all memory foam mattresses are created equal.
 Just as there are lots of benefits, there are also some drawbacks to traditional memory foam mattresses:

 Sleepers of all styles rely on Casper mattresses for the ultimate sleeping experience.
 With features like multi-layered premium memory foam, AirScape™ to keep you cool, and Zoned Support™ to help align your spine, Casper has the perfect mattress for any sleeper.

 Most mattresses have a lifespan of 7–10 years.
 To increase your memory foam mattress’ life span and maintain its quality, you can:

 With proper care, you can extend the life of your memory foam mattress.
 If you’re looking for a budget-friendly alternative to breathe some new life into your aging mattress, check out our Casper mattress topper.

 Memory foam uses your body heat to soften and mold to your contours, wrapping you in a cushion of support and relaxation.
 Memory foam usually has multiple layers of foam — depending on how firm you want your mattress.